18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 }
 ```

-###**6.
+###**5.
 Comparison between our system and a digital spreadsheet**
 ![l](https://user-images.githubusercontent.com/45550811/52999385-92729b80-3460-11e9-880d-8725777789fb.png)
-From this figure, we can observe the distinct difference between these 2 ways of storing data.
-In terms of access, the blockchain allows anyone to view it, but only a select few, such as the doctor in our case, would be able to view the data inside the blockchain with the use of the private key.
-On the other hand, for a digital spreadsheet such as google spreadsheet, everyone with the password, participant or not, has access to it and everyone is able to observe its contents.
+From this figure, we can observe the distinct difference between these 2 methods of storing data.
+In terms of access, the blockchain allows anyone to view it, but only a select few, such as the Doctor-In-Charge, in our case, would be able to get data from the blockchain with the use of the private key.
+On the other hand, for a digital spreadsheet such as Google spreadsheet, anyone with the password, legitimate participant or not, has access to it and is able to see the contents.

 The blockchain uses a peer to peer (P2P) distribution network to keep the blockchain updated and data storage is decentralised, while the digital spreadsheet usually uses a client and server distribution, with data being sent to the main server before it would be sent back, hence it utilises a centralised data storage system.
 For the contents inside each storage system, the pairing of blockchain and additive homomorphic encryption has allowed the data to be encrypted, synchronised and shared between participants in real time, with the addition of data in blockchains being orderly and well controlled.
 On the other hand, the password protected digital spreadsheet offers little security as the data is unencrypted and anyone with access to the spreadsheet is able to tamper with it.
 Addition of data is uncontrollable and unorderly while the password protection is ineffective as it would be easy to crack and intercepted.
 For the blockchain, when data has been uploaded, it would be immutable.
 The blockchain operates on a public system, with it being accessible to everyone and anonymity ensured for each participant.
 The digital spreadsheet, on the other hand, uses a private-based system where the identity of each participant may not be anonymous and they are trusted and pre-vetted before being granted access to the spreadsheet.
 In terms of its defense against hackers, although a centralised data storage system is used and maximum security is provided for the server, the data in question is still vulnerable.
 The hacker could either intercept transmissions between the participant and the server to obtain the password for the spreadsheet; or he could simply break the password securing the document.
 With the data in the spreadsheet being unencrypted, the hacker would be exposed to a trove of data that can be manipulated, leading to dire consequences.
 However, for the blockchain, it utilises the P2P network to deter hackers as they would need to replace the blockchains in >50% of all the nodes to successfully alter the final product.
 In addition, the altering of data in each block is made troublesome and time consuming for the saboteur through the use of the Hash function.
 The data is also protected with paillier encryption, hence only those with the private key, namely the doctors in our case, are able to decrypt the encrypted data.

-###**7.
+###**6.
 Explanation and deployment of our system**
 ####Here's a general overview of how our code works:
 **Initialisation will be done by the initiator:**
 ![c](https://user-images.githubusercontent.com/45550811/52999377-91416e80-3460-11e9-9c54-025eec6c7b0e.png)